 access.
-We identified some journals however, they relate to interfaces with the ledger which are not actually posted but are automatic journals.
+We identified some journals which relate to former employees, however, they relate to interfaces with the ledger which are not actually posted but are automatic journals.
 The user recorded is the user who created the interface.
 We are satisfied that there are compensating controls within the overall IT access rights which would prevent ex-employees accessing the ledger.